-Module 7 presents child protection staff with basic approaches for effective and efficient work management, including planning, monitoring and evaluation.
-As child protection staff are facing a number of internal and external pressures - such as rising protection needs, resource constraints and mandate constraints - having these plans will help them be more organized and enable them to demonstrate the results of their work.
+Module 8 examines basic approaches for effective and efficient work management, including planning, monitoring and evaluation.
+In the face of numerous internal and external pressures - such as rising protection needs, resource limitations and mandate constraints - these plans will help child protection staff to be more organized and enable them to demonstrate the results of their work.